 Where to keep your retainer?

-When your child is not wearing their retainer, it should be kept in its plastic case to prevent it from breaking or becoming lost.
+When you or your child is not wearing their retainer, it should be kept in its plastic case to prevent it from breaking or becoming lost.
 Rinse the retainer before placing it in its case to help reduce the number of bacteria being transferred back into the mouth.

 The retainer should never be put it in a pocket, bag or wrapped in a napkin or tissue when eating, as they’re far more likely to be lost, broken or thrown away.